-Contesting is one of the most exciting aspects of amateur radio—part sport, part technical challenge, and part global conversation.
-Operators compete to make as many contacts as possible in a set time by accurately exchanging and logging key information, testing their skill, equipment, and knowledge of propagation under real-world conditions.
+During a contest, operators compete to make as many contacts as possible in a set time by accurately exchanging and logging key information.
 Contests sharpen on-air technique, improve station efficiency, and build confidence, all while connecting with hams around the world.

 We refer to the Contest Calendar at https://contestcalendar.com/contestcal.php to schedule our contest events.
 N1MM is the logger of choice at SARC.